As We Move Forward Through COVID-19: Updated May 2021

 - Disposable masks will be available at the entrance for attendees who have not brought their own mask.

 - Hand sanitizer stations will be positioned at the entrance and throughout the show floor.

-- The Irving Convention Center provides detailed Safety and Sanitation protocols in alignment with public health authorities, medical and industry experts.
-For detailed information, click here https://www.irvingconventioncenter.com/about/safety-sanitation/
+- The Dallas/Addison Marriott Quorum by the Galleria provides detailed Safety and Sanitation protocols in alignment with public health authorities, medical and industry experts.
+For detailed information, CLICK HERE.

-- The Urban Artist Market will not be passing appetizers or drinks during the July event, however, the Irving Convention Center will be providing a snack stand with glass barriers in the main lobby that adheres to safety standards.
+- The Urban Artist Market will not be passing appetizers or drinks during the event.
+However, the Dallas/Addison Marriott Quorum will be providing a bar area and a food truck will be available outside on Saturday.